sorbayhq/sorbay/README.md

     <img width="33%" src="app/static/images/logo.png">
 </p>

+# Open Source Loom alternative

-# About
+## About

-Sorbay is an Open Source alternative to Loom.
-It allows you to quickly create and share screen- and camera recordings.
+Quickly create and share screen and camera recordings.
 The project comes in two parts: The backend service to store, organize and share recordings (this project) and a [client](https://github.com/sorbayhq/sorbay-client) for Windows, macOS and Linux to do the actual recordings.

 ## Setup